pierre-zhao/RoR/README.md

 ## Environment

-python ==3.6.7
+python == 3.6.7 <br>
-tensorflow-gpu version: 1.13
+tensorflow-gpu == 1.13

 ## Pre-trained Models

-RoR uses the pre-train model [ELECTRA-large](https://github.com/google-research/electra) as the text encoder.
+RoR uses the pre-trained model [ELECTRA-large](https://github.com/google-research/electra) as the text encoder.
 You should download it and put the ckpt models and config.json under `$Model_DIR`.

 ## Dataset